AhmedGalai/guv/README.md

 ## 🧠 Activating an Environment

-`guv` cannot modify the current shell environment directly.
+`guv` currently cannot modify the current shell environment directly.
 You must **run the printed command manually**.

 ### PowerShell